Undergraduate Course Catalog 2016-2017

 The mission of the Department of Kinesiology is to generate, transmit, and apply knowledge about the role of physical activity (including exercise, movement, outdoor adventure experiences, and sport) in the advancement of health in society.
 The department has several teaching, research, and service functions that support this mission, including the preparation of professionals in the one major and four options described below.
 While programs vary in emphasis, each curriculum offers students fundamental knowledge in the following areas: the biological, psychological, and sociocultural foundations and consequences of physical activity; the pedagogical and rehabilitative aspects of physical activity; and the management and marketing of delivery systems in the field.
 Each program makes extensive use of field experiences and internships that blend theory with practice.

-The department offers five areas of study for majors: athletic training, exercise science, outdoor education, sport studies, and physical education.
+The department offers five areas of study for majors: athletic training, exercise science, outdoor education, sport studies, and health and physical education.
 Candidates for degree requirements in any of the department majors or options must satisfy all University Discovery Program requirements in addition to satisfying specific program requirements.

 Athletic Training Major